ashcasmir/ashcasmir.github.io/_posts/2020-09-05-6-to-think-different-see-differently.md

 ---
 layout: post
-title: "#6 To Think Different, See Differently"
+title: "#6 To Think Differently, See Differently"
 date: 2020-09-05 18:30:00 +0000
 categories: ''